TULiberalArts/French/pages/student-life.md

  # meta-data variables
 title: Student Life
 description: >-
+ Study abroad in Paris, earn awards and scholarships in your studies, or utilize the College of Liberal Arts’ tutoring services if you’re in need of help advancing your French while studying at Temple University.
 keywords: 'study abroad, tutoring, awards and scholarships'
  # custom variables
 sidebar: true